astadipati/ROR-easy/README.md

 ## Overtime

--This is my First Ruby On Rails app
+# This is my First Ruby On Rails app
+- Installing database, rspec, capybara Done

 #Ruby on Rails App